Chemical Technicians: Career, Skills, Options, Outlook, Jobs, Challenges

 Skills Required for Chemical Technicians

-Chemical technicians typically need to have a range of skills in order to be effective in their jobs, including:
+Chemical technicians typically need to have a range of skills to be effective in their jobs, including:

 • Strong problem-solving skills: Chemical technicians must be able to identify and solve problems that may arise in the laboratory or production environment.